open-mmlab/mmpretrain/docs/en/user_guides/config.md

 This primitive config file includes a dict variable `model`, which mainly includes information such as network structure and loss function:

-- `type`: The type of classifier to build.
-For image classification tasks, it's usually `'ImageClassifier'`.
-You can find more details in the [API documentation](mmpretrain.models.classifiers).
+- `type`: The type of model to build, we support several tasks.
+  - For image classification tasks, it's usually `'ImageClassifier'` You can find more details in the [API documentation](mmpretrain.models.classifiers).
+  - For self-supervised leanrnnig, there are several `'SelfSupervisors'`, such as `MoCoV2`, `BEiT`, `MAE`, etc. You can find more details in the [API documentation](mmpretrain.models.selfsup).
+  - For image retrieval tasks, it's usually `'ImageToImageRetriever'` You can find more details in the [API documentation](mmpretrain.models.retrievers).
 - `backbone`: The settings of the backbone.
 The backbone is the main network to extract features of the inputs, like `ResNet`, `Swin Transformer`, `Vision Transformer` etc. All available backbones can be found in the [API documentation](mmpretrain.models.backbones).
+  - For self-supervised leanrnnig, some of the backbones are re-implemented, you can find more details in the [API documentation](mmpretrain.models.selfsup).
 - `neck`: The settings of the neck.
-The neck is the intermediate module to connect the backbone and the classification head, like `GlobalAveragePooling`.
+The neck is the intermediate module to connect the backbone and the head, like `GlobalAveragePooling`.
 All available necks can be found in the [API documentation](mmpretrain.models.necks).
-- `head`: The settings of the classification head.
+- `head`: The settings of the task head.
 The head is the task-related component to do the final classification.
 All available heads can be found in the [API documentation](mmpretrain.models.heads).
-  - `loss`: The loss function to optimize, like `CrossEntropyLoss`, `LabelSmoothLoss` and etc. All available losses can be found in the [API documentation](mmpretrain.models.losses).
+  - `loss`: The loss function to optimize, like `CrossEntropyLoss`, `LabelSmoothLoss`, `PixelReconstructionLoss` and etc. All available losses can be found in the [API documentation](mmpretrain.models.losses).
 - `data_preprocessor`: The component before the model forwarding to preprocess the inputs.
 See the [documentation](mmpretrain.models.utils.data_preprocessor) for more details.
 - `train_cfg`: The extra settings of the model during training.
 In MMCLS, we mainly use it to specify batch augmentation settings, like `Mixup` and `CutMix`.
 See the [documentation](mmpretrain.models.utils.batch_augments) for more details.